Helping you grow closer to God

 “We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 We implore you for Christ’s sake: Be reconciled to God.
 God made Him, Jesus, who knew no sin, to be sin,” or a sin offering, “so that we in Him might become the very righteousness of God.”

+What I want to talk with you about is how you can become a bridge to eternity.
 I want to help everyone in this room discover what I call your spiritual love language.
 What I can tell you, historically, and what I can tell you in terms of America is only about one out of ten or two out of ten Christians, followers of Christ actively, intentionally, and regularly share the love of God with other people.

 And I think there’s a reason for that.
 I think some of us think there’s only one way you can do it.
 The Bible doesn’t give us just one way.
 I’m going to give you six ways from Scripture.
 There’s six different love languages.
 And there’s none that are better than the others.